 Many people feel unprepared for their birth experience and as many as one in three people report feeling traumatised after giving birth.
 Read on to find out whether you might have post-traumatic stress disorder and how to get support.

 Feeling upset or distressed by what happened when you were giving birth may mean you’re experiencing birth trauma.
 Every person’s experience is different, but trauma can be triggered by both physical and emotional experiences.
 It might be that your birth was long and intense, that you had an unplanned intervention, that you weren’t looked after or listened to in labour, or perhaps there were concerns about the safety of you or your baby (Shaban et al, 2013).

-It is important that your experience is listened to and that you are able to express how events made you feel, even if others would not feel the same.
-Often people assume that as long as you and the baby are healthy, you will be happy (MIND, 2013).
-You’re not alone if you’re finding it difficult to put into words that your experience mattered and had a huge impact on you after a traumatic birth (MIND, 2013; Birth Trauma Association, 2018a).
+Whatever your experience, it is important that you are listened to and that you can express how events made you feel (Reed et al, 2017).
+Often people assume that if you and the baby are healthy, you will be happy.
+You’re not alone if you’re finding it difficult to put into words the impact that your traumatic birth has had on you (Elmir et al, 2010).

 Impact on birth partners